-Ottawa police get reinforcements as anti vax convoy arrives
+Ottawa police get reinforcements as anti-vax convoy arrives

-OTTAWA, Ontario (AP) — Police in Canada’s capital have called in reinforcements as the first trucks in a convoy organized to protest the Canadian government’s COVID-19 vaccine mandate for cross-border truck drivers arrive in the capital.
+OTTAWA, Ontario (AP) — Police in Canada’s capital have called in reinforcements as a planned anti-vaccine mandate protest began to swell in numbers.

 Several thousand people are expected in Ottawa as part of group demanding an end to vaccine mandates and COVID-19 restrictions.
 Some of the group’s leaders are calling for a peaceful event, but statements from some associated with the group have included threats of violence.